gradle/gradle/design-docs/play-support.md

 - Daemons expire some time after build, with much shorter expiry than the build daemon.
 - Reuse infrastructure from build daemon.

-## Feature: Gradle watch mode

-This story adds a general-purpose mechanism which is able to keep the output of some tasks up-to-date when source files change.
-For example, a developer may run `gradle --watch <tasks>`.

-- Gradle runs tasks, then watches files that are inputs to a task but not outputs of some other task.
-When a file changes, repeat.
-- Monitor files that are inputs to the model for changes too.
-- When the tasks start a deployment, stop the deployment before rebuilding, or reload if supported by the deployment.
-- Integrate with the build-announcements plugin, so that desktop notifications can be fired when something fails when rerunning the tasks.

-So:

-- `gradle --watch run` would build and run the Play application.
-When a change to the source files are detected, Gradle would rebuild and restart the application.
-- `gradle --watch test run` would build and run the tests and then the Play application.
-When a change to the source files is detected, Gradle would rerun the tests, rebuild and restart the Play application.
-- `gradle --watch test` would build and run the tests.
-When a source file changes, Gradle would rerun the tests.

-Note that for this story, the implementation will assume that any source file affects the output of every task listed on the command-line.
-For example, running `gradle --watch test run` would restart the application if a test source file changes.

-### Implementation

-- Uses Gradle daemon to run build.
-- Collect up all input files as build runs.
-- Monitor changes to these input files.
-On change:
-    - If previous build started any service, stop that service.
-    - Trigger build.
-- Deprecate reload properties from Jetty tasks, as they don't work well and are replaced by this general mechanism.

 # Later milestones